Rahul-Nair14/Rahul-Nair14/README.md

 * Android Development
 * Blender

-- 🔭 I’m currently working on creating a career out of a passion for video games
+- 🔭 I’m currently working on creating a career out of a passion for software and games.
-- 👯 I’m looking to collaborate on fun and challenging game development projects using the Unity Engine and C#.
+- 👯 I’m looking to collaborate on fun and challenging development projects using Android, Unity or .Net
-- 💬 Ask me about Unity Game Development, the Marvel Cinematic Universe and European Football
+- 💬 Ask me about Unity Game Development, the nuances of learning the piano and my multi-lingual exploits
 - 📫 How to reach me: Email: rahulnair14032002@gmail.com (or) rahul314nair@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I have listened to songs from 1000 different artists this year.